Israel-Gaza war in maps and charts: Live tracker

 How the Hamas attack unfolded

-On the morning of Saturday, October 7, at about 6:30am (03:30 GMT), Hamas fired a huge barrage of rockets into southern Israel, with sirens heard as far away as Tel Aviv and Beersheba.
+About 6:30am (03:30 GMT) on October 7, Hamas fired a huge barrage of rockets into southern Israel.
+Sirens were heard as far away as Tel Aviv and Beersheba.

 The group said it launched 5,000 rockets in the initial barrage.
 Israel’s military said 2,500 rockets were fired.

-About an hour later, fighters crossed into Israel in an unprecedented multipronged operation through land, air and sea.
+About an hour later, fighters crossed into Israel in an unprecedented multipronged operation by land, air and sea.
 Most fighters entered through breaches in security barriers separating Gaza and Israel.

-Hamas’s surprise attack came after Israeli settlers had stormed the Al-Aqsa Mosque compound in recent days and after a record number of Palestinians had been killed by Israel in recent months.
+Hamas’s surprise attack came after Israeli settlers stormed the Al-Aqsa Mosque compound and after a record number of Palestinians had been killed by Israel at that point in 2023.

 Gun battles continued between Israeli forces and Palestinian fighters in several areas of southern Israel.